vbmithr/ocaml-sgf/README.md

 This is a simple library for parsing the SGF FF[4] file format used to store game records of board games for two players, and especially the game of Go.
-It is implemented with standard OCaml lexing/parsing tools, ocamllex and menhir.
+It uses ulex and menhir to do the lexing and parsing.
+UTF-8 in SGF files is handled correctly, thanks to ulex.

 ## Dependencies

+* ulex
 * menhir

+You can install these dependencies with OPAM.

 ## Building